 What chess visualization training actually is

-Visualization training is the deliberate practice of building, updating, and evaluating mental board positions without physical reference.
+Chess visualization training is the deliberate practice of building, updating, and evaluating mental board positions without physical reference.
 It is not photographic memory.
-Adriaan de Groot demonstrated in the 1960s, and William Chase and Herbert Simon confirmed in their 1973 "Perception in Chess" study, that chess masters reconstruct real positions near-perfectly but do no better than novices on random piece arrangements.
+Adriaan de Groot demonstrated this in his 1946 thesis Het denken van den schaker (translated as Thought and Choice in Chess in 1965), and William Chase and Herbert Simon confirmed it in their 1973 "Perception in Chess" study, showing that chess masters reconstruct real positions near-perfectly but do no better than novices on random piece arrangements.
 Their edge comes from pattern recognition, not raw recall.

 The three abilities under the hood